hotosm/tasking-manager/README.md

 #### Pull latest changes from the service

+* when adding a new language:
+  * we need to configure local mapping: `tx set -r osm-tasking-manager2.master -l hr osmtm/locale/hr/LC_MESSAGES/osmtm.po`
+  * append the new language to the `available_languages` configuration variable in *production.ini* file: `available_languages = en fr hr`
 * after there are some translation updates, pull latest changes for mapped resources
   * `tx pull -l fr -l hr`
 * compile language files